Orlando Tourism Plugs Into The Electric Car

 While several cities offer electric car sharing programmes, green energy advocates say the Orlando project is unique in its effort to create a coordinated EV ecosystem for tourists.

 "What Orlando is doing is a good step, but each one of these components has been tried before," said Chelsea Sexton, an independent electric car advocate in California who was featured in the documentary, "Who Killed the Electric Car?", about the demise of the electric car industry in the 1990s.

 Car rental companies, hotels and Disney in California, experimented with electric cars in the 1990s before they were phased out.

 "The test will be if this effort has enough coordination between the different stake holders to create a different experience than the last time around," she said.

-San Diego has an extensive and innovative point-to-point EV car sharing program, EVGo, according to Max Baumhefner with the Natural Resources Defense Council in San Francisco.
+San Diego has an extensive and innovative point-to-point EV car sharing programme, EVGo, according to Max Baumhefner with the Natural Resources Defence Council in San Francisco.

-BMW's DriveNow electric car sharing program in the San Francisco Bay Area also has locations at San Francisco airport and in various places in the city.
+BMW's DriveNow electric car sharing programme in the San Francisco Bay Area also has locations at San Francisco airport and in various places in the city.

 The Electrification Coalition also is behind Drive Electric Northern Colorado, launched in February to create a model electric vehicle community in the cities of Fort Collins and Loveland, including Colorado State University.